apache/incubator-graphar/spark/README.md

     $ cd spark
 ```

 Build the package:

 ```bash
     $ mvn clean package -DskipTests
 ```

+GraphAr Spark uses Maven Profiles to support multiple Spark Versions.
+By default it is built with Spark 3.2.x or profile `datasources-32`.
+To built with Spark 3.3.4 use `-P datasources-33` (`mvn clean package -DskipTests -P datasources-33`).

-After compilation, the package file graphar-x.x.x-SNAPSHOT-shaded.jar is generated in the directory ``spark/target/``.
+After compilation, the package file graphar-x.x.x-SNAPSHOT-shaded.jar is generated in the directory ``spark/graphar/target/``.

 Build the package and run the unit tests: